The Malabar Headland Circuit Walk

-The Malabar Headland circuit walk is a fascinating and enjoyable track exploring the Malabar Headland National Park just south of Maroubra Beach.
+The Malabar Headland Circuit Walk is a fascinating and enjoyable hike through the Malabar Headland National Park, located just south of Maroubra Beach.

-This hiking adventure consists of two walking trails: the Boora Point walking track along the beautiful coastline, and the Western Escarpment walking track through scenic bushland.
+This hike combines two distinct trails: the Boora Point Walking Track, which follows the stunning coastline, and the Western Escarpment Walking Track, winding through scenic bushland.

 Malabar Headland Circuit Walk